-2700.5 Telephone outlets: Each dwelling unit shall be pre-wired to provide at least one telephone outlet (jack).
+2700.5.
+Telephone outlets: Each dwelling unit shall be pre-wired to provide at least one telephone outlet (jack).
 In multifamily dwellings, the telephone wiring shall terminate inside or outside of the building at a point prescribed by the telephone company.

-PLUMBING SYSTEMS
+ARTICLE 28.
+PLUMBING SYSTEMS.

-(A) Change Section 2800.1 to read as follows:

-2800.1 Scope: The design and installation of plumbing systems, including sanitary and storm drainage, sanitary facilities, water supplies and storm water and sewage disposal in buildings shall comply with the requirements of this article and the plumbing code listed in Appendix A (BOCA National Plumbing Code/1987) as amended below:

-P-303.1 General: The water distribution and drainage system of any building in which plumbing fixtures are installed shall be connected to public water main and sewer respectively, if available.
+- (A) Change Section 2800.1 to read as follows: - 2800.1.
+Scope: The design and installation of plumbing systems, including sanitary and storm drainage, sanitary facilities, water supplies and storm water and sewage disposal in buildings shall comply with the requirements of this article and the plumbing code listed in Appendix A (BOCA National Plumbing Code/1990) as amended below: - Change Section P-303.1 to read as follows: - P-303.1.
+General: The water distribution and drainage system of any building in which plumbing fixtures are installed shall be connected to public water main and sewer respectively, if available.
 Where a public water main is not available, an individual water supply shall be provided.
 Where a public sewer is not available, a private sewage disposal system shall be provided conforming to the Regulations of the Virginia Department of Health.